US, China dampen expectations as trade talks open

-Senior US officials arrive in Beijing for trade talks with China starting Thursday, as both sides dampen expectations for a quick resolution to the heated dispute between the world's two largest economies.
+Top US and Chinese officials prepared Thursday to kick off crucial trade talks in Beijing but both sides south to dampen expectations for a quick resolution to a heated dispute between the world's two largest economies.

-At stake are tariffs on billions of dollars of US and Chinese goods, which, if imposed, could put a dent in humming global economic growth.

-US President Donald Trump has threatened to levy new tariffs on $150 billion of Chinese imports while Beijing has so far shot back with a list of $50 billion in targeted US goods.
+The gathering comes months after US President Donald Trump sparked a series of tit-for-tat exchanges by threatening to impose huge tariffs on billions of dollars worth of goods, sparking fears of a potentially damaging trade war.

 "It is not realistic to resolve all issues through only one round of negotiations, but we believe that, as long as the US is sincere to resolve the relevant issues, the negotiation will be a positive one," said Hua Chunying, a spokeswoman for China's foreign ministry, at a regular news briefing Wednesday.